Shooting a commercial in New York? Stretch your dollar further and look into the New York State Commercial Tax Credit program.

 What if you shoot update and downstate?

 You may have projects with expenses that originated in both regions.
-This program takes into account expenses incurred based on the region — so yes, you may apply for both the upstate and downstate programs.
+This program takes into account expenses incurred based on the region.
+So yes, you may apply for both the upstate and downstate programs.

 Who qualifies for New York commercial tax credits?